software-patterns/workshop/patterns/test-loving-architecture.md

 [They may micromanage how the code does its work, rather than expressing goals and leaving the implementation to unfold naturally](https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf).
 They may have to be thrown away and rewritten whenever the code changes—what a waste!
+And finally, and most distressingly, they may be so slow that no one runs them while refactoring.
 These types of tests do not help us avoid complexity.
 But they are all too common.

 To escape these problems, we must realize this essential truth: code that is designed